Éric Zemmour: Controversies and conflicts with opponents

 On 17 November 2015, four days after the 13 November 2015 Paris terrorist attacks, Zemmour stated on RTL: "Instead of bombing Raqqa, France should bomb Molenbeek from which the Friday 13 commandos came".
 This caused outrage in Belgium.
 In a 24 March 2016 column, Zemmour added: "Molenbeeks, France is full of them.
 France creates them in abundance".

 On 18 September 2018, controversy arose over his opinion about the first name of columnist Hapsatou Sy on the TV programme Les terriens du dimanche hosted by Thierry Ardisson.
 His words "It's your first name that is an insult to France", adding "first names embody the history of France" were cut at the editing of the show but rebroadcast by Sy.
 She then asked him "What would you like my name to be?" to which he answered "Corinne, that would suit you very well".
 She decided to file a complaint against Zemmour.

 In 2020, whilst commenting on footage that showed four policemen hitting a black man in Paris, Zemmour responded to accusations of racism levelled at the involved policemen by saying "I can hardly see [them] getting up in the morning and telling themselves: 'Here, I'm going to endanger my career and I'm going to hit a black guy'", although he recognised "that does not mean that they were right" to do what they did.
 He also questioned the victim's judicial history.

 In September 2021, in his book La France n'a pas dit son dernier mot, Zemmour states Seine-Saint-Denis—the northern suburbs of Paris known for their large Muslim population—has become a "foreign enclave under the reign of Allah", a remark which angered local politicians.

 On 11 September 2021, Zemmour's declaration about the 2012 Toulouse and Montauban shootings (Note: "The family of Mohammed Merah asked to bury him on the land of his ancestors in Algeria.
 It was also known that the Jewish children murdered in front of the denominational school in Toulouse would be buried in Israel.
 Anthropologists have taught us that we are from the country where we are buried.
 Assassins or innocents, executioners or victims, enemies or friends, they wanted to live in France, (...) but when it comes to leaving their bones, they especially did not choose France, foreigners above all".) caused controversy among Jewish communities in France.

-Remarks about Vichy France's treatment of Jews
+Remarks about Vichy France and the Holocaust

-Zemmour generated controversy by claiming that "Vichy [France] protected French Jews and gave the foreign Jews [to the Nazis]" in an interview with CNews.
+Zemmour generated controversy by claiming that "Vichy [France] protected French Jews and gave the foreign Jews [to the Nazis]" in a 2021 interview with CNews.
 His statements in the interview polarized the French Jewish community, and were criticized by many Jewish leaders and intellectuals.
 In response to Zemmour's comment, the chief rabbi of France, Haïm Korsia, called Zemmour an antisemite and a racist.
+On 2 April 2025, Zemmour was fined 10,000 Euros for repeating the claim.
+In 2022, Zemmour claimed that French homosexuals were not imprisoned and sent to concentration camps, resulting in a lawsuit by gay rights groups.